 The first-round interview is one of the most important quality gates in your hiring process.
 It is where you separate candidates who looked good on paper from candidates who genuinely articulate their experience, demonstrate the communication skills your role requires, and show authentic interest in this specific opportunity.
 That gatekeeping function is valuable.
 The twenty-minute scheduling-and-note-taking exercise wrapped around it is not.

 That is what well-implemented first-round interview automation delivers.
-And that is what Jobuai\’s AI Interview and Notetaker is built to make operationally real.
+And that is what Jobuai’s AI Interview and Notetaker is built to make operationally real.

-🚀 Explore Jobuai\’s AI Interview and Notetaker at Jobuai.com — and transform your first-round interviews from a scheduling burden into a structured, scalable, fully documented quality gate.
+Explore Jobuai’s AI Interview and Notetaker at Jobuai.com — and transform your first-round interviews from a scheduling burden into a structured, scalable, fully documented quality gate.